ZCban/SpectreSafe/README.md

 ## Disclaimer
 This script is intended for educational purposes only.
-Misuse of this script may result in system instability or violate terms of service agreements.
+Misuse of this script may result in system instability .
 Use at your own risk.